Excluding Kuratowski graphs and their duals from binary matroids: Introduction

-The matroids used by Seymour to construct his example are examples of ``spikes''.
+The matroids in Seymour's example are known as binary spikes.
 Spikes are a notorious source of difficulty in matroid theory.
-More generally, a \emph{spike-like flower} of order $n$ in a $3$\dash connected matroid $M$ is a partition $(P_{1},\ldots, P_{n})$ of the ground set of $M$ such that, for every proper subset $J$ of $\{1,\ldots, n\}$ the partition

-is an exact $3$\dash separation of $M$; and, for all distinct $i$ and $j$ in $\{1,\ldots, n\}$ we have $r(P_{i} \cup P_{j}) = r(P_{i}) + r(P_{j}) - 1$.
+A \emph{spike-like flower} of order $n$ in a $3$\dash connected matroid $M$ is a partition $(P_{1},\ldots, P_{n})$ of the ground set of $M$ such that, for every proper subset $J$ of $\{1,\ldots, n\}$ the partition $(\cup_{j \in J} P_{j},E(M) - \cup_{j \in J} P_{j})$ is an exact $3$\dash separation of $M$; and, for all distinct $i$ and $j$ in $\{1,\ldots, n\}$ we have $r(P_{i} \cup P_{j}) = r(P_{i}) + r(P_{j}) - 1$.
 A rank\dash $n$ spike contains a spike-like flower of order $n$.
 We believe the existence of large spike-like flowers is at the heart of the difficulty of recognising binary matroids.
-This belief is encapsulated by the next conjecture, which is a strengthening of Conjecture~\ref{recognise-binary}.
+This belief is encapsulated by the next conjecture, which is a strengthening of \Cref{recognise-binary}.

-\begin{prob} Let $k$ be a fixed positive integer.
-There is an efficient oracle algorithm for deciding if a $3$\dash connected matroid with no spike-like flower of order $k$ is a binary matroid. \end{prob}
+\begin{conjecture} Let $k$ be a fixed positive integer.
+There is a polynomial-time oracle algorithm for deciding if a $3$\dash connected matroid with no spike-like flower of order $k$ is a binary matroid. \end{conjecture}

-Indeed the hypothesis of $3$\dash connectivity in Conjecture~\ref{spike-out} could be removed modulo the annoying technicalities of stating what it means for a more general matroid to have a spike-like flower.
-In fact, it is probably not difficult to prove that Conjecture~\ref{spike-out} follows from Conjecture~\ref{recognise-binary}.
-Similar comments could be made about an analogous generalization of Conjecture~\ref{recognise-subclass}.